 We teach that Jesus Christ is our Savior and friend.

 Nativity Preschool and Kindergarten (NPK) is an outreach ministry of Lutheran Church of the Nativity.
-We follow the Buncombe County School schedule for holidays and snow days with some exceptions.
-The preschool and kindergarten operates on a nine-month schedule but does not take the same teacher work days as scheduled by Buncombe County or Henderson County.
+The preschool and kindergarten operates on a nine-month schedule – September through May.

-NPK accepts children using the NC state age cut off of August 31.
-Children should be fifteen months, two years, three years, or four years of age before that date to be enrolled in preschool classes.
+NPK accepts children using the NC state age cut-off of August 31.
+Children should be two years, three years, or four years of age before that date to be enrolled in preschool classes.
+For the toddler class, students may enroll in the middle of the year when they reach 15 months and they are walking.
+They will repeat that toddler class if they don’t turn 2 by August 31.
 Students should be 5 by September 25 to enroll in our Kindergarten.
 Students turning 5 between August 31 and September 25 will use the year as a transition year.

 CLASS SCHEDULE/DROP OFF and PICK UP

-The first week of preschool operates on an abbreviated schedule for all preschool classes.
+The first week of preschool operates on an abbreviated schedule for all preschool and Kindergarten classes.
+Kindergarten is in session from 8:45 am to 11:45 am and preschool is in session from 9:00 am to 11:30 am.
 Please bring a lunch for your child.

 Please make every effort to arrive to school on time.
 We understand that some mornings are challenging, but it is very disturbing for the class and your child when they arrive late.
 Center time and morning meetings are usually scheduled first and students love these times as a transition into the classroom.
 They don’t like to miss the chance to play with their friends.

 The doorbell has been installed at the preschool entrance for the safety of your children while here at school.
-The door will be open at 8:55 AM and 12:20 PM daily.
-If you need to get your child at other times, please call ahead to your child’s classroom (see list of extension numbers) so that the teacher can meet you with your child at the preschool entrance.
+The door will open at 9:00 am and 12:20 pm daily.
+If you need to get your child at other times, please call ahead to the Director or your child’s classroom (see list of extension numbers) so that someone can meet you with your child at the preschool entrance.
 When you arrive during the school day, an intercom system is in place and the door may be opened at your identification.
-We request that you call ahead to alert the Director.

 If your child gets sick during the school day or requires minor emergency treatment we will contact you first.
 If we cannot reach you, your emergency numbers filed with the school will be called.
 If we are not able to contact them, the school will call your child’s doctor and will then follow any instructions given to us.
 Please let us know if there are ever any changes in emergency information.
 In case of a serious injury, we will call 911.

-If your child has a fever of 99.5 or above, vomits, has diarrhea, exhibits a green mucus discharge, has undiagnosed red eyes or drainage from the eyes while at preschool, he/she must be picked up immediately.
-Please make sure an accurate number is written on the sign-in sheets on a daily basis.
+If your child has a fever of 99.5 or above, vomits, has diarrhea, exhibits a green mucus discharge, has undiagnosed red eyes or drainage from the eyes while at preschool, or is unable to participate in classroom activities, he/she must be picked up immediately.
+Please make sure an accurate number is on file with both your teacher and the office.

 Several extra-curricular activities will be offered after school hours.
 Your payment will be made directly to the vendor.

 Tuition is to provide salary for staff and to provide materials for educational supplies.
-Tuition is the same each month regardless of absences, illness, Christmas vacation, personal or school vacations, and weather.
-Nativity Preschool operates on a nine month schedule, therefore tuition is divided into nine equal payments.
-September tuition is due on Orientation Day.
-From October through May, tuition is due by the fifth of each month.
-Please make electronic checks payable to Nativity Preschool and Kindergarten.
-Electronic Fund Transfer is available through Thrivent Financial for Lutherans at no cost.
-Forms are located at the preschool office.
-We strongly encourage you to make automatic electronic transfers each month.
+Tuition is the same each month regardless of absences, illness, Christmas vacation, personal or school vacations, and school cancellations due to weather.
+Nativity Preschool operates on a nine-month schedule, therefore, tuition is divided into nine equal payments.
+From September through May, tuition is due by the fifth of each month.
+Please either make checks payable to “NPK” or Nativity Preschool and Kindergarten or utilize the SmartCare App to make your monthly payment.
 If you prefer, you may pay for the entire year or semester at one time.
 In the event that tuition is not paid by the 5th of the month, a written reminder will be issued.
 A $20.00 late fee will be added if tuition is not paid by the 10th of the month.

 A $10 discount per month is extended to active members of the Lutheran Church of the Nativity OR a $20 discount to siblings enrolled in preschool or Kindergarten.
-Scholarships are offered on a confidential basis.
+Financial aid is offered on a confidential basis.